-This healthy sesame salmon bowl is the answer to your weeknight dinner woes.
-The bowl features simple ingredients and it’s ready in under an hour – perfect for busy nights.
-For even more sesame flavor, try sesame tofu and mushroom stir fry.
+A healthy sesame salmon bowl is the answer to your weeknight dinner woes.
+The flavorful bowl features simple ingredients and it’s ready in under an hour– perfect for busy nights and quick lunches.
+Craving more sesame flavor?
+Try sesame tofu and mushroom stir fry!

 What is a Salmon Bowl?